Keble College, Oxford: Modern buildings

 A section west of the chapel was built in a different style in the 1950s with funds from Antonin Besse.
 Later still further significant additions have been added, most notably the modern, brick Hayward and de Breyne extensions by Ahrends, Burton and Koralek (ABK).
 The extensions were made possible by a generous response from the businessmen Charles Hayward and André de Breyne and other fund-raising efforts.
 The ABK buildings included the college's memorable, futuristic "goldfish bowl" bar, opened on 3 May 1977 and later refurbished and expanded.
 In 1995, work was completed on the ARCO building by the US-born architect Rick Mather.
 This was followed in 2002 by another similarly styled building also designed by Mather, the Sloane Robinson Building.
 Along with a number of additional student bedrooms the Sloane Robinson Building also provided the college with the O'Reilly Theatre (a large multipurpose lecture theatre), a dedicated room for musical practice, several seminar rooms and a large open plan space known as the Douglas Price Room.
 A Grade II* listed building comprising a Fellow's flat and a transformer station were lost upon its construction.

 O'Reilly Theatre

-The O'Reilly Theatre is a flexible studio theatre that was completed in 2002.
+The O'Reilly Theatre is a flexible studio theatre that was completed in 2002 and is part of the Sloane Robinson Building.
+Theatreplan designed the theatre itself in collaboration with Rick Mather Architects, at a cost of £1.2 million.

 The seating capacity of the space ranges from 128 to 250, depending on the setup chosen.
 The standard configuration is end-on, but alternatives include traverse and in-the-round.
-The theatre is named after Sir Tony O'Reilly, the billionaire Irish businessman and former international rugby union player, who contributed most of the funds.
+The theatre is named after Sir Tony O'Reilly, the Irish businessman and former international rugby union player, who contributed most of the funds.

-Construction

-The theatre is part of the Sloane Robinson Building.
-Theatreplan designed the theatre itself in collaboration with Rick Mather Architects, at a cost of £1.2 million.
-The project won the following awards: